Driver Rehabilitation Program

 The driver education portion of the program include classroom and on-the-road instruction designed to teach students to be safe, defensive drivers.

-The Immanuel Rehabilitation Center offers a program designed to meet the needs of individuals who have suffered from a stroke, head or spinal cord injury, cerebral palsy or other neurological conditions.
+The Immanuel Rehabilitation Institute offers a program designed to meet the needs of individuals who have suffered from a stroke, head or spinal cord injury, cerebral palsy or other neurological conditions.
 Emphasis is placed on basic visual/perceptual, cognitive and physical aspects of driving.

 Older, Adult Drivers